fvaleri/strimzi-debugging/sessions/006/README.md

 ---
 ### Example: no space left on device WITHOUT volume expansion

+This procedure is complicated, and has many tricky steps highlighted in bold, where you need to be extra careful to avoid losing data.
+**Don't use Minikube for this example, as it doesn't have full support for volumes.**

 First, we [deploy the Strimzi Cluster Operator and Kafka cluster](/sessions/001).
 When the cluster is ready, we break it by sending 11 GiB of data to a topic, which exceeds the disk capacity of 10 GiB.